-- Lower the fork carriage until the forks are approximately 25mm(1inch) from the floor. - 2) Turn the knob up and slide forks, one by one, toward the center of the carriage where a notch has been cut in the bottom plate for easy fork removal. - Remove the fork one by one.
+- 1) Lower the fork carriage until the forks are approximately 25 mm (1 inch) from the floor. - Release fork anchor pins and slide forks, one by one, toward the center of the carriage where a notch has been cut in the bottom plate for easy fork removal. - 3) Remove the fork one by one.
 On larger forks it may be necessary to use a block of wood. - 4) Reverse the above procedure to install load forks.